 For universities interested in charging industry partners the full F&A rate, leaders can leverage several other areas besides F&A when negotiating contracts:

-Universities can offer preferred placement at career fair and recruiting events
+- Student recruitment: Universities can offer preferred placement at career fairs and recruiting events

 F&A rates for foundations